dwradcliffe/chef-fping/README.md

 ### Supported Platforms

-The following platforms are supported by this cookbook, meaning that the recipes run on these platforms without error:
+The following platforms are supported by this cookbook, meaning that the recipes should run on these platforms without error:

+* Amazon
+* CentOS
+* Debian
+* Fedora
 * RedHat
+* Scientific
-* CentOS
+* Ubuntu

 ## Recipes